 The Modified division was revamped under the Coastal Racing sanction.
 Williams held a competition meeting prior to the season with drivers and car owners.
 As a result of that meeting and according to a press release in the Speedbowl Scene track program that season: “In the Modified ranks, the stock cylinder head and tire rules have been dropped, and standard 366 cubic inch small block rules adopted.”
-This rules amendment also meant the end of the Sportsman Modified point system that was implemented from 1975-1977.
+This rules amendment also meant the end of the Sportsman point system that was implemented from 1975-1977.
 Stan Gregor set a new Modified track record with a 16.290 lap during the Spring 100 – the new name for the Blast Off during Williams’ tenure in 1978.

 The Yankee All-Star League was revamped in 1978 to include 7 tracks from 3 states: Massachusetts (Westboro, Seekonk), New Hampshire (Star, Monadnock) and Connecticut (Stafford, Thompson, Waterford).
 Each track would host a single 100 lap event.
 In the Waterford event on August 9th – as was the case for every Yankee All-Star race that year – Geoff Bodine took the win.
 His clean sweep of the entire series clinched him the ’78 YAS title unchallenged, in what turned out to be the series’ last season.
-For more information on this unique series click here.

 Len Boyd and Johnny Mann won the 2 NEMA Midget events.
 A new touring division called the New England Mini-Modified Association debuted at the Speedbowl this season.
 The 4-cylinder open-wheel series is now known as the Pro4 Modified Tour.
 Their inaugural event at the Speedbowl was a 35 lapper dubbed the “Connecticut State Mini Stock Championship” and was won by Bob Hackel.